freenas/freenas-docs/userguide/system.rst

 #endif freenas
 #ifdef truenas
-To see if any updates are available, click the "Check Now" button.
-If there are any updates available, they will be listed.
+To see if any updates are available, click the :guilabel:`Check Now` button.
+Any available updates are listed.
 #endif truenas

-To apply the updates now, make sure that there aren't any clients currently connected to the %brand% system and that a scrub is not running.
-Click the "OK" button to download and apply the updates.
-Note that some updates will automatically reboot the system once they are applied.
+To apply updates immediately, make sure that there aren't any clients currently connected to the %brand% system and that a scrub is not running.
+Click the :guilabel:`OK` button to download and apply the updates.
+Note that some updates will automatically reboot the system after they are applied.

-.. warning:: each update creates a boot environment and if the boot device does not have sufficient space to hold another boot environment, the upgrade will fail.
-If you need to create more space on the boot device, use :menuselection:`System --> Boot` to review your current boot environments and to delete the ones you no longer plan to boot into.
+.. warning:: Each update creates a boot environment.
+If the boot device does not have sufficient space to hold another boot environment, the upgrade will fail.
+If you need to create more space on the boot device, use :menuselection:`System --> Boot` to review the current boot environments and delete any that are no longer needed.

-Alternately, you can download the updates now and apply them later.
-To do so, uncheck the "Apply updates after downloading" box before pressing "OK".
-In this case, this screen will close once the updates are downloaded and the downloaded updates will be listed in the "Pending Updates" section of the screen shown in :numref:`Figure %s <update_options_fig>`.
+Alternately, you can download the updates and apply them later.
+To do so, uncheck the :guilabel:`Apply updates after downloading` box before pressing :guilabel:`OK`.
+In this case, this screen closes after updates are downloaded.
+Downloaded updates are listed in the :guilabel:`Pending Updates` section of the screen shown in :numref:`Figure %s <update_options_fig>`.
-When you are ready to apply the previously downloaded updates, click the "Apply Pending Updates" button and be aware that the system may reboot after the updates are applied.
+When ready to apply the previously downloaded updates, click the :guilabel:`Apply Pending Updates` button and be aware that the system may reboot after the updates are applied.

 #ifdef truenas